 The automatic locking mode should be used only for child restraint installation.
 During normal seat belt use by a passenger, the locking mode should not be activated.
 If it is activated it may cause uncomfortable seat belt tension.
-It can also change the operation of the front passenger air bag.
-See "Front passenger air bag and status light" later in this section.

 When fastening the seat belts, be certain that the seatbacks are completely secured in the latched position.
 If they are not completely secured, passengers may be injured in an accident or sudden stop.